Aitslab/corona/dictionaries/readme.md

 dictionary name is equal to annotation class name

+The protein dictionary is made by extracting protein and gene names from the Uniprot and Human Gene Nomenclature Committee databases.
+This is a preliminary version of this dictionary.

 The epidemiology dictionary contains terms added by experts and from
 - Epidemiology Ontology: https://code.google.com/archive/p/epidemiology-ontology/downloads
 Other possible sources